Even if you have no idea about any of that, what you do know is that you want to sell online.

 But thinking big with eCommerce might be exactly what you need to drive you forward with online selling.

-Building a multi-site offer is likely to be a long-term plan if you’re a small business owner.
+Building a multi-site business is likely to be a long-term plan if you’re a small business owner.
 It certainly isn’t for everyone who wants to sell online, but keep an open mind.

 Let’s use the home décor branching into apparel scenario again.